10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Sunset in the 262-step stairs of the village

-If you caught yourself still in the village in the late afternoon, you might want to stay for a little bit longer until sundown.
-Because the golden hour and sunsets in Moustiers-Sainte-Marie are spectacular!
+If you find yourself still in the village in the late afternoon, consider extending your stay until sundown.
+The golden hour and sunsets in Moustiers-Sainte-Marie are truly spectacular.
+This is largely due to the village’s location.

 Moustiers Sainte Marie France - Sunset view of the village